awsdocs/amazon-vpc-user-guide/doc_source/flow-logs-records-examples.md

 The following are examples of flow log records that capture specific traffic flows\.

 For information about flow log record format, see [Flow log records](flow-logs.md#flow-log-records)\.
-For information about how to create flow logs, see [Working with flow logs](working-with-flow-logs.md)\.
+For information about how to create flow logs, see [Work with flow logs](working-with-flow-logs.md)\.

 **Topics**
 + [Accepted and rejected traffic](#flow-log-example-accepted-rejected)